-While printing is a necessity in today’s world, like most things in life it is not free.
+While printing is a necessity in today’s world, it is important to remember that it comes with costs.

 However, there are multiple tactics that can be employed to reduce paper, ink, and energy usage and minimize unnecessary costs.